teslamotors/fleet-telemetry/README.md

 >NOTE: To add a new dispatcher, please provide integration tests and updated documentation.
 To serialize dispatcher data as json instead of protobufs, add a config `transmit_decoded_records` and set value to `true` as shown [here](config/test_configs_test.go#L186)

 ## Reliable Acks
-Fleet telemetry allows you to send ack messages back to the vehicle.
+Fleet telemetry can send ack messages back to the vehicle.
 This is useful for applications that need to ensure the data was received and processed.
 To enable this feature, set `reliable_ack_sources` to one of configured dispatchers (`kafka`,`kinesis`,`pubsub`,`zmq`) in the config file.
-You can only set reliable acks to one dispatcher per recordType.
+Reliable acks can only be set to one dispatcher per recordType.
 See [here](./test/integration/config.json#L8) for sample config.

 ## Metrics
 Configure and use Prometheus or a StatsD-interface supporting data store for metrics.
 The integration test runs fleet telemetry with [grafana](https://grafana.com/docs/grafana/latest/datasources/google-cloud-monitoring/), which is compatible with prometheus.
 It also has an example dashboard which tracks important metrics related to the hosted server.
 Sample screenshot for the [sample dashboard](./test/integration/grafana/provisioning/dashboards/dashboard.json):-